bmaland/spaceswarm/README.md

 Keys:

-Mouse to aim/shoot, P for pause, Q for quit, M for mute, SPACE for nuke.
+P for pause, Q for quit, M for mute.

+Mouse to aim, left click for regular shot, right click for burst shot.
+SPACE for nuke.

+The firepower meter restricts weapon usage.

 For code, issues, patches, or suggestions for improvement, visit the project site at http://github.com/bmaland/spaceswarm